petersatsuse/azure-compute-docs/articles/virtual-machines/azure-compute-gallery.md

 ## Billing
-There is no extra charge for using the Azure Compute Gallery service. you'll be charged for the following resources:
+There is no extra charge for using the Azure Compute Gallery service.
+You'll be charged for the following resources:
 - Storage costs of storing each replica.
 For images, the storage cost is charged as a snapshot and is based on the occupied size of the image version, the number of replicas of the image version and the number of regions the version is replicated to.
 - Network egress charges for replication of the first resource version from the source region to the replicated regions.
 Subsequent replicas are handled within the region, so there are no additional charges.